In September 2021 NeoMam Studios turned ten. We didn’t make a big deal out of it but it was actually a huge milestone for our business.

 Looking Back On The Past 10 Years

-Before I conclude this post, I want to thank those who work behind the scenes: our amazing project coordinators (Karen, Flor and Rodrigo), our senior developer (Vadym), our finance manager (Cathy), our research assistant (Charlie), and our outreach assistant (Lui).
+Before I conclude this post, I want to thank those who work behind the scenes: our amazing project coordinators (Karen, Flor and Rodrigo), our senior developer (Vadym), our finance manager (Cathy), our research assistant (Charlie), our proofreader (Holly), and our outreach assistant (Lui).
 We couldn’t have done it without your help.

 It’s been a ride, and along the way: